Nancy-Trigoso/Nancy-Trigoso/README.md

 - 👀 I’m interested in world of technology
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on Microsoft Corporation
-- 📫 How to reach me through my email
+- 📫 How to reach me through my email nancytrigoso1998@gmail.com
-- 😄 Pronouns: Zamba, crespa,china.
+- 😄 Pronouns: Zamba, crespa,china
-- ⚡ Fun fact: 😄
+- ⚡ Fun fact: Soy la única crespa de mis hermanos.

 <!---
 Nancy-Trigoso/Nancy-Trigoso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.